johnmackintosh/tidy-scotland-census/README.md

 Source data is at output area level and is available from https://www.scotlandscensus.gov.uk/documents/2022-output-area-data/

 When unzipped, you should have 71 csv files.
 These are in wide format, with additional rows of descriptive text above and below the data.
-File `UV608 - National Statistics Socio-economic Classification (NS-SeC) of Household Reference Person (HRP).csv` only has one row of data, and should be placed into a separate directory as it's not worth including in this work

 (You may also need the output area lookup files to match on specific areas - [you can grab them here](https://www.nrscotland.gov.uk/publications/2022-census-geography-products/)).
 As things stand, this code does not filter out for a specific area, so can be used by analysts / interested persons to obtain datasets for all Scotland output areas.